Hadassah Medical Center: Ein Karem campus

 Hadassah's director is Professor Yoram G. Weiss.
 Notable physicians include Avraham Rivkind, founder and director of the hospital's trauma center, Ahmed Eid, head of the liver and kidney transplant unit, and Arie Eldad, head of the department of plastic surgery and burns unit.

 In March 2007, Jewish American billionaire William Davidson donated $75 million to the hospital.
 In 2012, the Sarah Wetsman Davidson Hospital Tower opened with 500 beds and 20 operating theaters.

 In 2008 Prime Minister John Key of New Zealand made a donation to the hospital.

 In April 2009, following an initiative of the Puah Institute, the hospital opened a fertility clinic for AIDS patients, the first such clinic in Israel.
 Prof. Shlomo Ma'ayan heads the clinic.

 Chagall windows

-The Ein Karem campus synagogue is illuminated by stained glass windows depicting the twelve tribes of Israel, created by Marc Chagall.
+One of the synagogues in the Ein Karem campus is illuminated by stained glass windows depicting the twelve tribes of Israel, created by Marc Chagall.
 Chagall envisaged the synagogue as "a crown offered to the Jewish Queen," and the windows as "jewels of translucent fire."
 The windows were installed February 1962.
 At the dedication ceremony, Chagall said: "A stained glass window is a transparent partition between my heart and the heart of the world...To read the Bible is to perceive a certain light, and the window has to make this obvious through its simplicity and grace...
 The thoughts have nested in me for many years, since the time when my feet walked on the Holy Land, when I prepared myself to create engravings of the Bible.
 They strengthened me and encouraged me to bring my modest gift to the Jewish people, that people that lived here thousands of years ago."